 Multi-patient Timeline

-In multi-patient displays, the timelines are aligned horizontally by the time of a common event experienced by selected patients, such as exposure to the drug of interest or the occurrence of an event after drug exposure.
+In multi-patient displays, the timelines are aligned horizontally by the relative time of a common event experienced by selected patients, such as exposure to the drug of interest or the occurrence of an event after drug exposure.
 This provides a visual overview of the temporal distribution of the events of interest in the dataset and helps users to quickly identify relevant patients as well as outliers.
 Point-and-click drilldown from the multi-patient timelines to single-patient timelines is supported, allowing use of the multi-patient display for visual patient selection.

 EventFlow